andreykobal/ava-ai-agent-launchpad/README.md

    ```

 4. **Deploy Smart Contracts:**
-   Use Hardhat or Truffle to compile and deploy contracts located in `smart-contract/src/AIAgentFactory.sol`.
+   Use Foundry to compile and deploy contracts located in `smart-contract/src/AIAgentFactory.sol`.

 ---